swan-cern/jupyterhub-image/README.md

-# jupyterhub-image (used by SWAN on K8s on-premise installation and ScienceBox)
+# SWAN Jupyterhub Docker image

-Docker image with Jupyterhub installation and CERN authenticator, spawners and handlers configuration
+Docker image with Jupyterhub installation and CERN authenticator, spawners and handlers configuration.

+Used by SWAN on K8s on-premise installation and ScienceBox.